ValveSoftware/steam-runtime/doc/possible-designs.md

   * Proprietary (NVIDIA) graphics drivers continue to work
   * New runtimes do not require extensive patching
   * New runtimes work on future hardware
+  * Security boundary between desktop and games
+      - Dependent on sandboxing parameters

 Only partially solves: